Federal effort underway to change how some health plans pay for treatments

-“We’re very lucky to be part of this incredible community that is very supportive of each other,” Pickard said.
+“We’re very lucky to be part of this incredible community that is very supportive of each other,” said Pickard.

 While he’s healthy now, she worries about his care later in life.